fbpx

 5. Showcase Your Use of Advanced Technology

 Even the best teams can’t effectively manage facility management contracts without the right tools.
-That’s why digital service contract management platforms, like Commusoft, were created.
-Organizing each customer, and unique information like work addresses, assets, billing preferences, and PPM calendars in one facility management software streamlines contract management.
+That’s why service contract management software, like Commusoft, were created.
+Organizing each customer, and unique information like work addresses, assets, billing preferences, and PPM calendars in one facility maintenance software streamlines contract management.

 6. Establish Clear SLAs and KPIs